Heroin: Injection

 Injection, also known as "slamming", "banging", "shooting up", "digging" or "mainlining", is a popular method which carries relatively greater risks than other methods of administration.
 Heroin base (commonly found in Europe), when prepared for injection, will only dissolve in water when mixed with an acid (most commonly citric acid powder or lemon juice) and heated.
 Heroin in the east-coast United States is most commonly found in the hydrochloride salt form, requiring just water (and no heat) to dissolve.
 Users tend to initially inject in the easily accessible arm veins, but as these veins collapse over time, users resort to more dangerous areas of the body, such as the femoral vein in the groin.
 Some medical professionals have expressed concern over this route of administration, as they suspect that it can lead to deep vein thrombosis.

 Intravenous users can use a variable single dose range using a hypodermic needle.
 The dose of heroin used for recreational purposes is dependent on the frequency and level of use.

 As with the injection of any drug, if a group of users share a common needle without sterilization procedures, blood-borne diseases, such as HIV/AIDS or hepatitis, can be transmitted.
 The use of a common dispenser for water for the use in the preparation of the injection, as well as the sharing of spoons and filters can also cause the spread of blood-borne diseases.
 Many countries now supply small sterile spoons and filters for single use in order to prevent the spread of disease.

+Heroin for the purposes of pain relief involves administration using a syringe with a nebulizer tip by a physician.
+Heroin may be used for fractures, burns, finger-tip injuries, suturing, and wound re-dressing, but is inappropriate in head injuries.